Nbouchek/recipeXMLParser/README.md

 ## Assumptions:
-1. The provided arguments are always valid, hence no checks are performed.
+- The provided arguments are always valid, hence no checks are performed.
-2. Each input file contains the details of a specific recipe:
+- Each input file contains the details of a specific recipe:
-3. A recipe file consists of four sections:
+- A recipe file consists of four sections:
-  a.	a line specifying the id, the title, author and the date when the recipe was written.
+    -	a line specifying the id, the title, author and the date when the recipe was written.
       These are stored in the metadata section of the generated xml file

-  b.	a section that contains a brief description of the recipe: Lead.
+    -	a section that contains a brief description of the recipe: Lead.

-  c.	a section for the Ingredients, and
+    -	a section for the Ingredients, and

-  d.	a section for the Method
+    -	a section for the Method
-4. The Lead, Ingredients and Method are stored in the Content section of the generated xml file.
+- The Lead, Ingredients and Method are stored in the Content section of the generated xml file.
-5. A recipe consists of one or more ingredients.
+- A recipe consists of one or more ingredients.
-6. Each ingredient is described in one line.
+- Each ingredient is described in one line.
-7. An ingredient consists of an amount, a unit and an item
+- An ingredient consists of an amount, a unit and an item
-8. Some ingredients do not have an amount or a unit.
+- Some ingredients do not have an amount or a unit.
-9. A Method has one or more steps.
+- A Method has one or more steps.
-10. Each step is described in one line.
+- Each step is described in one line.
-11. A step does not necessarily start with a number.
+- A step does not necessarily start with a number.